lexi-lambda/lexi-lambda.github.io/_src/posts/2018-09-13-custom-core-forms-in-racket-part-ii-generalizing-to-arbitrary-expressions-and-internal-definitions.md

   (lambda (x) (* x 2)))
 ```

-Since we only really care about fully-expanded programs, we’ll focus exclusively on the expanded version of `define` in this blog post, since if we handle that, we’ll also handle the function shorthand’s expansion.
+Since we only care about fully-expanded programs, we’ll focus exclusively on the expanded version of `define` in this blog post, since if we handle that, we’ll also handle the function shorthand’s expansion.

 In contrast to `define`, there is also `let`, which has a rather different shape.
 A `let` form *is* an expression, and it creates local bindings in a delimited scope: